It can be easy to mistake a file for a rasp if you are not that familiar with either tool.

 - You Need to be Highly Skilled to Use a File on Wood

-And while the function of the rasp seems pretty straightforward, they have different types just like files.
+And while the function of the rasp seems pretty straightforward, they have different types (as listed below), just like files.

-A rasp offers a far greater purpose in the woodworking shop compared to the typical file.
+A rasp offers a far greater purpose in the woodworking shop than the typical file.

 Because the teeth of the rasp tend to be shaped much like a mountain, they have an aggressive cut that does not rip into the wood.